MohammadShayan1/NED-DIL-main/README.md

 ### 🌟 Star this repository if you found it helpful!

-**Made with ❤️ for NED University & Pakistan's Educational Excellence**
+**Made with ❤️ for DIL NED University - Directorate of Industrial Liaison**

 [⬆️ Back to Top](#-dil-ned-university---directorate-of-industrial-liaison)